On this page:

 Read Joanne Jessop’s bio

 Joanne Jessop joined Multicap, a high needs disability service provider, as Chief Executive Officer in 2006 and has significant leadership and senior management experience within the health care and human services sectors both internationally and within Australia.
-Ms Jessop has an Executive Master of Business Administration from the University of Queensland, is a graduate of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Management.
+Ms Jessop has an Executive Master of Business Administration from the University of Queensland, is a Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Management.
 She is an alumni of the Social Leadership Australia program, and was an inaugural member of the Queensland Independent Remuneration Tribunal.
 Ms Jessop has been a member of the National Disability Services Queensland State Committee since 2007 and has held the role of State Chair since 2015.
 Ms Jessop is a member of the National Disability Services Board and a member of the NDS National Governance Committee.
 She is a current member of the Queensland Transition Advisory Group advising the Minister on the Queensland transition into the National Disability Insurance Scheme (NDIS).